J786: Albums

 Rock Tonight is the name of j786's debut album and it was released September 21, 2010.
-The Album includes the lead self-titled debut single "Rock Tonight" Rock Tonight reached Billboard's Top Ten on "Dance and Club Charts" worldwide while the second song entitled "Outa Control" from the same CD made it to Billboard's Top 40 reaching to number 25 world wide.
+The Album includes the lead self-titled debut single "Rock Tonight" Rock Tonight reached Billboard's Top Ten on "Dance and Club Charts" worldwide while the second song entitled "Outa Control" from the same CD made it to Billboard's Top 40 reaching to number 25 worldwide.

 J786's songs were featured on Sirius Radio, CHUM, KIIS, XM Top 20, Star Radio Top 40, and over 890 radio stations in USA and over 2000 radio stations worldwide reaching a combined audience of over 450 million listeners.
 J786 has received several citations and awards from City of Los Angeles, City of Beverly Hills, New York City, UNICEF, and over 38 national and international civic organizations.